Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```
-So far we have collected all the necessary values we need to route our request.
+So far, we have collected all the necessary values we need to route our request.
 Now let's see how can we call our function.

 All we need is to create an instance of the controller using `$controller_name` and call `$function_name`.
-Now this is tough in some other languages but PHP has [variable variable](http://php.net/manual/en/language.variables.variable.php) No! not a typo. click on the link to know more.
+Now this is tough in some languages but PHP has [variable variable](http://php.net/manual/en/language.variables.variable.php) (No! not a typo.
+Click on the link to know more.)

 But after some research, I found a much simpler way of doing this, even without using **variable variable**.

 This sweet function __[call_user_func_array](http://php.net/manual/en/function.call-user-func-array.php)__ does everything for you.
-It takes two parameters one is a callback and second is the parameter array you want to pass to the callback.
+It takes two parameters: one is a callback and second is the parameter array you want to pass to the callback.

-Here is a simple example from the official documentation.
+Here is a simple example from the official documentation:

 ```php